witold-gawlowski/witold-gawlowski.github.io/index.md

 My name is Witold Gawlowski, I am a game programmer.
 Welcome to my personal webpage.

-I will be graduating from Goldsmith's University, Game Engineering MSc this April and will be looking for internship or job opportunity from then on.
+I am currently studying Game Engineering course at Goldsmith, University of London.
+I will be graduating this April and will be looking for internship or job opportunity from then on.
-I would prefer working closely with Technical Artists but I am also interested in physics, engine or tools programming.
+I would prefer working closely with Technical Artists but I feel I would be also a string physics, engine or tools programmer.
+I am also interested in Unity programmer positions.

 Have a look at my projects [here](/projects.html).